Unitx-in/slate/Readme.md

 ### 4. Custom State Transitions

-Create a custom strategy for unique transition effects:
+Create a custom strategy for unique transition effects or just to change the looks of your bottom sheet with state change:
+For example:
+I have used arrows to show the bottom sheet state but you can use text, or other drawables to get the same effect.
+Here comes the part of custom transitions and that make it different from state observers.
 ```kotlin
 class CustomTransitionStrategy : StateTransitionStrategy<Binder> {
     override fun onExpanded(slate: Slate<Binder>) {